Note: A new article is due to appear in the volume Addressing Diversity: Inclusive Histories of Egyptology (Investigatio Orientis series).

 The place and date of Mohr’s death have been thoroughly researched, but could not be unequivocally established.
 Probably they were established later by a judge.
 According to the official records, Herta Mohr died in Bergen-Belsen on 15 April 1945, aged 30.

 The tomb chapel of Hetepherakhty is currently undergoing a new study using digital recording methods, and will be published by Dr. René van Walsem and myself.
-It will be dedicated to the memory of Herta Theresa Mohr.
+It will be dedicated to the memory of Herta Mohr.
+You can support to the project on Patreon.

 Sources